 Recommended by Renata from Bye Myself

-The university town of Coimbra is one of the best places to visit in Portugal.
+The UNESCO-listed University Town of Coimbra is one of the best places to visit in Portugal.
 Plus, it is so walkable that as soon as you get off at the train station, you can start exploring right away by walking.

 Practical information to plan your Coimbra day trip from Porto

-• You can reach Coimbra from Porto by train in a bit over an hour.
-Hence, it makes for one of the best day trips from Porto.
+• You can reach Coimbra from Porto by train in a little over an hour.
+Check ticket prices and train schedules on the Portuguese Railway website here.

-Loved this collection of day trips from Porto?
+Loved this Porto Day Trips Bucket List?
 Pin it for later!

 Soumya is an acclaimed travel writer who has traveled to 30+ countries and lived in 8 while pursuing her passion for history and culture.
 Her writings have been published in BBC Travel, Architectural Digest, National Herald, and many more.
 She loves exploring world heritage sites and has a deep affinity for everything ancient, especially the lost civilizations of Mesoamerica!